 Community serves as a lifeline to individuals who often find navigating the journey of chronic illness an isolating and overwhelming experience.
-Through peer support, education and the advocacy of communityfunded organisations like the Baker Institute, we can empower individuals to reclaim control over their lives.
+Through peer support, education and the advocacy of communityfunded organisations like the individuals to reclaim control over their lives.